Showing posts with label peanut. Show all posts

 The buildings across the street from the courthouse were Simply Country Thrift and Snack Bar, Mom's Kitchen Restaurant, which had a mural of grilling out in the park, and Jesus with the twelve disciples sitting at the Lord's Supper.

-After parking, we both walked to the rest room which was located at the front of the parking lot.
+After parking, we both walked to the restroom at the front of the parking lot.

-Inside, The Earl and Lillian Carter home, we saw the kitchen which had a dough bowl, rolling pen, bowls, cook stove, in the hallway an old talking telephone, Jimmy carters bedroom, bathroom, dining room, breakfast room, Earl and Lillian’s Bedroom, Gloria and Ruth’s bedroom and the living room.
+Inside Earl and Lillian Carter's home, we saw the kitchen, which had a dough bowl, rolling pin, bowls, cook stove, in the hallway an old talking telephone, Jimmy Carter's bedroom, bathroom, dining room, breakfast room, Earl and Lillian's Bedroom, Gloria and Ruth's bedroom, and the living room.

-I sat in a rocker on the front porch for my husband to take my picture.
+I sat in a rocker on the front porch while my husband took my picture.

 Jimmy Carter's Boyhood Home